Chisholm Trail Facts

 WHAT IS THE CONTROVERSY OVER THE NAME OF THE TRAIL?

 Some people assert that the Chisholm Trail was not in Texas and that it instead began in Oklahoma.
-However, according to the Texas Historical Commission, in common usage, the name Chisholm Trail was applied to extensions of the original Jesse Chisholm Trail covering the length of Texas.
-The major books on the Chisholm Trail by Wayne Gard and Don Worcester as well as the federal legislation directing the study of the Chisholm Trail and Western Trail also take this view.
+However, according to the Texas Historical Commission, in common usage the name Chisholm Trail was applied to extensions of the original Jesse Chisholm Trail covering the length of Texas.
+Books on the Chisholm Trail by Wayne Gard and Don Worcester and federal legislation directing the study of the Chisholm Trail and Western Trail also take this view.

 WHY WAS IT NECESSARY TO DRIVE CATTLE TO KANSAS?